Nalaster the Clever,

 at Chokestone, Nalaster decided it was time to put an end to the worship of

-Erythnul, officially outlawing his cult in that same year, driving The Many’s
+Erythnul, officially outlawing The Many's cult in that same year, driving his priests and worshipers into hiding.

 Art Notes: